Understanding Trauma · · 16 min read

 2. Physical symptoms may also arise, with many reporting rapid heartbeat, sweating, or tightness in the chest—physiological responses to distress.

-3. Emotional distress can dominate the morning, with feelings of dread or impending doom making it difficult to start the day positively, which is why understanding how to break the cycle of morning anxiety is essential.
+3. Emotional distress can dominate the morning, with feelings making it difficult to start the day positively, which is why understanding the symptoms is essential.

 4. Distress can impair concentration, leading to challenges in completing tasks or making decisions.